Law 7: The Duration Of The Match

 The important thing to remember about Law 7 (besides getting the duration of play correct depending on age division and competition rules) is that the game needs to be “two equal halves,” meaning if the game has to be shortened for any reason (like you are late getting started, and need to get the kids off the field in time–so the next game can get started on time!!!) you must shorten both halves the same amount so that the two halves are “equal.”
 This needs to be sorted out before the start of the match and needs to be agreed upon by both coaches and the Center Referee.

 Note: Here’s the Rub…If during a game, you decide/discover midway through the second half that you are running late (or made a mistake in timekeeping for the first half), you can’t just shorten the second half (i.e. by 5 minutes).
-The players are to play “two equal halves.”
+The players are entitled to play “two equal halves.”
 In accordance with Law 7, “The referee must not compensate for a timekeeping error during the first half by changing the length of the second half.”
 In this case you would officially be required to play out a full second half (so, you may not just “cut it short” because you figured out after the fact that you were either running late or made a mistake keeping time in the first half).
 As field space in Region 20 AYSO is a precious commodity, and to prevent yourself from running over into somebody else’s time slot, THINK AHEAD!
-If you are feeling pressed for time as you are getting ready to get started, do the math before the game starts (quickly) in your head and tell/ask the coaches, “We will be shortening the game ‘x-minutes,’ and therefore will play 2 ‘y-minute’ halves, so we can get back onto schedule.
+If you are feeling pressed for time as you are getting ready to get started, do the math before the game starts (quickly) in your head and tell the coaches, “We will be shortening the game ‘x-minutes,’ and therefore will play 2 ‘y-minute’ halves, so we can get back onto schedule.
 Are you ok with that?”
+(BTW–it’s your decision, but including them in the discussion is important and respectful.
+Make sure you announce your plans to both sides before the match begins.)

 On a related topic, (“staying on schedule”) do your very best to start your matches on time!
 This involves getting to your assigned match early enough to take care of pre-match responsibilities (I will discuss this briefly below, and you can find a more thorough review of pre-match preparation at “xxxx“).
 This way you don’t have to shave a few minutes off each half because you got off to a late start!!
 This is especially important due to the fact that in Region 20–Santa Monica, time slots and field spaces for games are usually scheduled very tight, with little to no room for “running late.”